TomONeill/Seriesfeed-Import-Time-Wasted/README.md

 </ul>

 # About userscripts
-This is a userscript which you can use in combination with a browser extension to inject JavaScript (Greasemonkey, Tampermonkey).
+This is a userscript which you can use in combination with a browser extension to inject JavaScript (<a href="https://addons.mozilla.org/firefox/addon/greasemonkey/">Greasemonkey</a> - FireFox, <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo">Tampermonkey</a> - Chrome).
 This means new functionality can be added, or bugs can be fixed on (discontinued) websites.<BR />
-DO NOT INSTALL USERSCRIPTS YOU DON'T TRUST!
-Check always for urls like the @domain tag at the top of a script before installation.
-Sensitive data (like usernames, passwords, or banktransactions even), may be sent to other sources.

 # Donate
 If you like my work so much you feel like doing something nice for me, a complete stranger of the internet, you can.<BR />